Biased graphs with no two vertex-disjoint unbalanced cycles: Proof of main-thm

-The remaining case is when $W_2=\{x_2\}$ and, if there exists any other edge $e \in U_1$ such that the $\{e,e_1\}$-cycles for $H$ are unbalanced, then $e$ is also incident with $x_2$.
-In this case $\Omega$ is projective planar with a special triple. \end{cproof} The theorem follows from the above two claims and \lref{hasbp}. \end{proof}
+The remaining case is when $W_2=\{z_2\}$ and, if there exists any other edge $e \in U_1$ such that the $\{e,e_1\}$-cycles for $\Omega''$ are unbalanced, then $e$ is also incident with $z_2$ by the choice of $z_2$.
+In this case $\Omega$ is projective planar with a special triple, by setting (in the definition of projective planar graph with a special triple) $x=w_1$, $y_1=z_2$ and $y_2=w_2$. \end{proof}